AgileRL/AgileRL/docs/llm_finetuning/llm_checkpoints.rst

     # can resume where it left off):
     agent.save_checkpoint(path)

-    # Release a deployable artefact — adapters only, no training state:
+    # Release a deployable artefact (adapters only, no training state):
     agent.save_checkpoint(path, save_optimizer=False)

-    # Persist the full merged model (e.g. for hand-off to a non-AgileRL
+    # Persist the full model, base weights included, not just the adapters
-    # consumer that doesn't understand PEFT):
+    # (e.g. for hand-off to a consumer that can't re-download the base):
     agent.save_checkpoint(path, lora_only=False, save_optimizer=False)

 Loading